lst15/boilerplate-web3js/README.md

 ## What does it mean?

-"First of all, let's go to [Wikipedia](https://en.wikipedia.org/wiki/SOLID) to understand the organizational essence."
+First of all, let's go to [Wikipedia](https://en.wikipedia.org/wiki/SOLID) to understand the organizational essence.

 ## Requirements